mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 5 | Backend | `POST /api/street-arts`

-In the route `POST /api/street-arts`, we will create a new street art by send 3 informations:
+In the route `POST /api/street-arts`, you will create a new street art by send 3 informations:
 - `lat`: The latitude
 - `lng`: The longitude
 - `picture`: A file with the picture

-To save the file, we will rely on Cloudinary.
+To save the file, you will rely on Cloudinary.

 For this, you have to install some packages:
 ```sh